-Etching & Ion Implantation Manager: Dmitri Yarekha

-Timothey Bertrand

-Laurent Fugère • Jean Houpin • David Troadec

-Etching is used in microelectronics to chemically or/and physically remove layers from the surface of a wafer during process.
+Etching & Ion Implantation Manager: Dmitri Yarekha Timothey Bertrand Laurent Fugère E. • Jean Houpin • David Troadec to chemically or/and physically remove layers from the surface of a wafer during process.
 For many etching steps, part of the wafer is protected from the etchant by a "masking" material which resists etching.
 4,5 Full Time